About

 About James

-Additionally, he teaches during the summer on the faculties of the WTAMU Band Camp, WTAMU Chamber Music Strings Camp, the Young Saxophonist’s Institute, and the Asia Pacific Saxophone Academy in Bangkok, Thailand.
+James also maintains an active summer teaching schedule, serving on the faculties of the WTAMU Band and Orchestra Camp, the Young Saxophonist’s Institute, and the Asia Pacific Saxophone Academy in Bangkok, Thailand.
+His teaching philosophy emphasizes effective practice strategies, music entrepreneurship, and the adaptation of new music for saxophone and saxophone ensembles.

 Equipment